Using This Instagram Filter Could Mean You're Depressed

 In the past five years, the rise of social media has brought with it increasing fears about the effect that constant Facebook, Instagram, and Snapchat use could have on our mental health.
 But can how you use those platforms offer deeper insight into your mental state?

-At the start of the study, researchers had participants fill out a standardized clinical depression survey.
-Each participant shared their Instagram username and the researchers analyzed over 43,000 photos from their combined accounts.
+At the start of the study, researchers had participants fill out a standardised clinical depression survey.
+Each participant shared their Instagram username and the researchers analysed over 43,000 photos from their combined accounts.

-At the start of the study, researchers had participants fill out a standardized clinical depression survey.
-Each participant shared their Instagram username and the researchers analyzed over 43,000 photos from their combined accounts.
+At the start of the study, researchers had participants fill out a standardised clinical depression survey.
+Each participant shared their Instagram username and the researchers analysed over 43,000 photos from their combined accounts.

-What researchers found was that photos that were bluer, darker, and grayer predicted depression.
+What researchers found was that photos that were bluer, darker, and greyer predicted depression.
 Individuals with depression also had fewer faces per posted photo and were less likely to use filters.
 Those who did use filters often used Inkwell, the black-and-white filter.
-This filter most closely corresponds with the researchers' finding about colors.
+This filter most closely corresponds with the researchers' finding about colours.

 Why did the researchers choose to focus on Instagram for health screening rather than Facebook or Twitter?
 "Instagram members currently contribute almost 100 million new posts per day, and Instagram’s rate of new users joining has recently outpaced Twitter, YouTube, LinkedIn, and even Facebook," the researchers say in the study.